 Well, after much prayer and studying God’s word, one day the Lord revealed this analogy to me.

-And let’s say that your cheating spouse has come back to you, and asked your forgiveness.
+And let’s say that your spouse has come back to you, and asked your forgiveness.
 All has been made right again.

 Now, let’s say it’s your birthday.
 And your spouse wants to honor you on this day.
 (Although, in an appropriate analogy the celebration wouldn’t even be on your actual birthday!)